Restore Your Smile

 Tooth implants in Bunbury are generally recommended for adults whose jaws have finished developing.
 Placing implants too early may affect the alignment of surrounding teeth and the position of the implant.

-- Good Oral Hygiene Proper oral hygiene habits reduce the risk of infection and support implant health.
-Ideal candidates brush and floss regularly and are committed to consistent dental care that supports implant health over time.
+Proper oral hygiene habits reduce the risk of infection and support implant health.
+People considering implants should brush and floss regularly and be committed to consistent dental care that supports implant health over time.

 - Bone Preservation